rajatvd/richerator/README.md

 ![example](richerator_example.gif)

-# TODO
+# todo

-- [ ] auto save repeated outputs to a file if want to keep track of each iteration's output
+- [ ] TODO auto save repeated outputs to a file if want to keep track of each iteration's output